 Oyster is a boutique business that specialises in arranging voluntary work and paid work for individuals from around the world.
 We are committed to providing passion, care, and commitment to our participants.
 Our speciality is to ensure you are supported before, during and after your trip to the highest standard.
 As one of the first organisations of our kind, we believe that we have the knowledge to offer some of the best travel experiences out there.
 All staff are dedicated travellers for both work and leisure, and this combination of experience and passion means that we are well placed and enthusiastic to assist with planning your perfect and unforgettable adventure.

 Read more about why you should choose Oyster.

-Oyster will only send volunteers to places where you are really needed.
-We visit our projects before formally setting up with them, and will assess the need in that area.
-Whilst we don’t expect our volunteers to feel that they have changed the world overnight, we are proud that our volunteers can come back from their projects feeling that they have made a genuine contribution to a great cause.
+We visit every project to establish a close relationship, and to ascertain exactly what support a project needs and what it can offer by way of participant experience.
+Whilst we don’t expect our volunteers to feel that they have changed the world overnight, we are proud that volunteers always come back feeling that they have made a genuine contribution to a worthwhile cause.

 Check out our financial policy for more.

 We are a small family owned business rather than a charity and have avoided what we see as the restrictions of charitable status or claiming to be “not for profit”.
 We run a tight ship at our Head Office and try to make a modest profit that is reinvested into developing new projects and is used to make donations to our projects that have a specific need.

 Each project that we run is very different, however here is a general break down of where your money will go:

 - Funds the cost to the project of accommodating you, training and supporting you while you are there

 - Meet other expenses for your trip, such as your airport meet-up, transfer, orientation and any standard excursions

 - Providing you with our experienced team, who have all done Oyster’s projects.
 They will be on hand to advise you, monitor the project and respond to any issues and emergencies.
 We always have a member of staff available 24/7 in case of emergencies